Weatherbury Farm Grain Tracker

-The Obsidian Black Winter Emmer is a variety that we obtained 12 seeds of at Agritechnica in Germany in 2011.
+The Obsidian Black Winter Emmer is a variety of emmer that we obtained 12 seeds of at Agritechnica in Germany in 2011.

 We started bulking the seed in 2012, by planting increasingly larger test plots.
 By 2018 we had a 1/3 of an acre planted.
 That was a unfortunately a very wet year and we lost the whole crop.

-This is the way the emmer (on the left half of the field) and the einkorn looked when we frost seeded clover into the grain.
+Emmer emerging from winter.
+This is the way the emmer looks when we frost seed clover into the grain.

-The emmer has certainly grown since April and is almost ready for harvest.
+The emmer has certainly grown since March and grain heads have formed.

-Harvesting our first crop of Obsidian Black Winter Emmer.
+Harvesting our second crop of Obsidian Black Winter Emmer.